youyaochi/netdata/README.md

 # Volume config folder

 You can using environment variables to config netdata, but not all settings are available by env.
-To volume your config files, add this option:
+To volume your config files, volume at `/etc/netdata/override`:

 ```
 -v /CONFIG_FOLDER_PATH:/etc/netdata/override